moj-analytical-services/rmarkdown_training/README.md

 3. Save the RMD file in the folder you have put the data in (or where you've cloned this repo).
 4. Delete everything below the first code chunk (the ‘setup’ chunk) so we can start our own document.
-5. We’re going to install a package called readr.
-One of the best things about R is the collection of packages that people across the world have made: groups of functions that you can download and use yourself.
-Readr is used for reading in files, in our case we’ll use it to get the csv.
-In the setup chunk, type *library(readr)*.
-If you get an error, run *install.packages("readr")* in the console
-6. In the setup chunk, type *crimedata <- read_csv(“crimes.csv”)*.
+5. In the setup chunk, type *crimedata <- read.csv(“crimes.csv”)*.
 This will load the data when we create our output.
 We have assigned it to the name ‘crimes’.
 If you want to test a chunk, click the green play button at the top right of it.
 In this case, clicking that means you'll see 'crimes' appear in your environment
-7. Let’s write a chapter.
+6. Let’s write a chapter.
 You can create a heading by putting # before some text.
 Let’s make a chapter by writing *# Trend over time*
-8. Let’s see what our output document looks like.
+7. Let’s see what our output document looks like.
 If you click “Knit”, it will run everything in your file and create a Word document for you.
 Open/download this to have a look: you should have a title, name and date, followed by the heading you’ve just made.
-9. Write some normal text below your heading, for example *over time, the number of crimes has changed.*
+8. Write some normal text below your heading, for example *over time, the number of crimes has changed.*
-10. Let’s add a chart to show the trend.
+9. Let’s add a chart to show the trend.
 You can create a new code chunk by typing CTRL+ALT+I (or clicking Insert -> R).
 After where it says r, type *echo=FALSE* to prevent the code appearing in your output document.
-11. We’ll use another popular package to make a chart.
-In your setup chunk, type *library(ggplot2)*.
-12. Go back to your new chunk at the bottom.
-Type *ggplot(crimedata, aes(year, crimes)) + geom_point()*.
-This tells ggplot which data (crimedata) to use, and which variables (year, crimes) to plot, and how to plot them (line).
-(If you don't want to use ggplot2, you can just use plot(crimedata)).
+10. Go back to your new chunk at the bottom.
+Type *plot(crimedata).
-13. Try knitting your document again.
+11. Try knitting your document again.
 You should see the text and chart you’ve just added.
-14. You’ll notice that the y axis doesn’t start at 0!
-Let’s fix that.
-Add  *+ expand_limits(y=0)* to your ggplot line.
-Knit again and you’ll see the axis now starts at 0.
-15. You’ll also notice that the graph is quite large.
-You can edit the size at the start of the chunk within the curly braces, type: *fig.height = 3, fig.width = 6*

 Another really useful feature of RMarkdown is you can embed numbers directly in to the text.
 These could be calculated directly from your data source, rather than copy and pasted from Excel or SAS output.

-16. Add another heading: *# Key figures*
+12. Add another heading: *# Key figures*

-17. Create another code chunk (CTRL+ALT+I or Insert -> R).
+13. Create another code chunk (CTRL+ALT+I or Insert -> R).
 Remember to put *echo = FALSE*

-18. Let’s give R two values that we want to include in the text.
+14. Let’s give R two values that we want to include in the text.
 We could write this directly in to the text, but if they don’t work then you get more informative error messages from writing things in code chunks.
 In the chunk type:

 *maxcrimes <- max(crimedata$crimes)*